 But how do they get the hold of user data in the first place?
 The Answer is bid request.
-A bid request contains the information related to inventory as well the users demographics.
-Using this, anyone involved in bidding chain can get access to details such as IP address, age, gender, and even browsing history.
+A bid request contains the information related to inventory as well as the users’ demographics.
+Using this, anyone involved in the bidding chain can get access to details such as IP address, age, gender, and even browsing history.

 What Kind Of Information A Bid Request Has?